 Note: All above odds were correct at the time of publishing and are subject to change.

-Brazil and Morocco are expected to occupy the top two places in Group C, and their curtain-raiser could prove decisive in the battle for top spot.
+Brazil and Morocco are expected to occupy the top two places in Group C, and their curtain-raiser showed the quality both teams posses, which should be enough to pick up maximum points against the other two teams in the group.

 Predicted finishing order